Subscription 790/year or 195/quarter

 The Norwegian philosopher Vetlesen and the Danish sociologist Willig are based in this environmental pamphlet on their professional knowledge, but as much on their own everyday experience and numerous lectures for school students.
 The critical energy that finds its outlet What should we answer our children??, springs from an acknowledgment of responsibility.
 The authors are not old enough to pose as ignorant actors obtained by the circumstances and unforeseen events.
 Nor are the young people enough to blame the generation before themselves or regard society as the work of others.
 They are part of an implied generation that has known that things have been on the wrong track and that has not done enough – and thus becomes answerable, as the title suggests.

-Traps and decorientering
+Traps and disorientation

-The book is based on an intricate metaphor, the cunning "bird basket": a method of catching ducks that was banned a hundred years ago – because the intoxication was too effective!
-The point is not only that the predation on nature is a sad result of man's enterprising but short-sighted intelligence.
-The point is rather that we as birds are trapped by hidden mechanisms and do not discover how wrong it has been until it is too late.
-Desorienteringone is deadly.
+The book is based on an intricate metaphor, the cunning "bird basket": a method of catching ducks that was banned a hundred years ago – because the drug was too effective!
+The point is not just that the predation on nature is a sad result of man's enterprising but short-sighted intelligence.
+Rather, the point is that we, like the birds, are trapped by hidden mechanisms and do not discover how wrong things have gone until it is too late.
+The disorientation is fatal.

 When Vetlesen and Willig argue with the present, they might get a little wild themselves.
 Everywhere they see drug addicts and false escape routes, and they give rise to the frustrations of the consumer society through a series of half-hearted sarcasm and a lurid irony: We flee from the seriousness into the bad.
 Social Media and emigrates from the problematic community of politics to the health studio's monomania body worship in front of the mirror.
 We are also lured into the trap of false leaders: Especially sheep consultants with their gospel of efficiency review in the first part of the book, along with contractor ideology, which advocates that everything and everyone is constantly reinvented.